Periodontics Normal Periodontium Important Notes

 3. Reparative:

 Question 30.
 Define periodontal ligament.
 What does it?
-There are small collagen fibers associated with the lar- comprise of?
+Are there small collagen fibers associated with the lar- comprised of?

 Answer: